 Yes, you can absolutely change your career at 40 or even 50 years old.
 Considering a career change when you are over 40 can seem a daunting task, especially when you have been entrenched in work, family, and life for 20 years.
 But everything is possible when you want it enough.

-I worked for 26 years in the Information Technology Business and worked my way up from IT support to global IT leader and organizational strategist.
-My career change was perhaps even more contrasting to that of the people I know because it was eight years in the making and took a lot of planning and hard work.
+I worked for 26 years in the Information Technology Business and progressed from IT support to global IT leader and organizational strategist.
+My career change was perhaps even more contrasting to that of the people I know because it took eight years and a lot of planning and hard work.

-In this article and the related articles on career change planning, I share the process, preparation, and work that goes into making a midlife career change in your 40’s.
+In this article and the related articles on career change planning, I share the process, preparation, and work involved in making a midlife career change in your 40s.

 There are many reasons why people decide to make a midlife career change, but whatever your reason, you need to be ready for the change, and that does not mean it will be quick or easy.
 Get ready for what you need to know in the build-up to your career change.
 We have created the Dapper Model to help you build your career change roadmap.

 No decision to create a change was ever successful without a solid commitment to the process.
-This means making a commitment to yourself that things really need to change.
-You may be the cool, calculating type that has been subconsciously planning the move for a while, or you may have been forced into a situation where you feel the need to try something new.
+This means committing yourself to the fact that things need to change.
+You may be the cool, calculating type who has been subconsciously planning the move for a while, or you may have been forced into a situation where you feel the need to try something new.
 Either way, you need to commit to the process.
 Establish your reasons for the change, envision what a change would mean, and commit real-time to further investigation.

 5. Be Mentally Ready For A Career Change